dxrgrabowski/hf-md-website/README.md

 ## Deployment

 The easiest way is to use Vercel.
-In this way every changed pushed to 'main' branch of the project will be updated.
+In this way, every changed pushed to 'main' branch of the project will be updated.

 ## Running locally